crymscom/srganalytics-ios/docs/README.md

 github "SRGSSR/srgcontentprotection-fake-ios"
 ```

-When linking against this framework, some content (e.g. livestreams) will not be playable.
+When linking against the fake framework, some content (e.g. livestreams) will not be playable.

 ### Dependencies